the-Jinxist/golang-backend-masterclass/README.md

 Day 12:

 Finsihed up Github Actions.
 Main blockers what using the service container for postgres, adding the necessary evironment variables.
 More details can be found (here)[https://docs.github.com/en/actions/using-containerized-services/creating-postgresql-service-containers], and running migrate tools with the right CLI.
 Links can be found (here)[https://github.com/golang-migrate/migrate#cli-usage] also.

+Day 13:

+Started work on using the (Gin)[https://github.com/gin-gonic/gin] library to create REST Api endpoints.

+Day 14:

+Created routes for creating and getting accounts